GoogleCloudPlatform/llm-pipeline-examples/examples/inferencing/running-on-gke.md

-## Deployment

-The deployment to GKE is currently detached from the training pipeline.
-The model artifact that is a result of training will need to be manually deployed to the cluster using these instructions.
+# Running T5 on GKE

+This document covers deploying HuggingFace T5 models to GKE, whether it is directly from HuggingFace or fine-tuned through the LLM Pipeline in this repo.

+The output of running the commands described in this document will be a provisioned GKE cluster within your GCP project hosting the model you provide.
+The model will have an endpoint accessible from within your virtual cloud network, and external to the internet if your project's firewall is configured for it.

+Support has been tested for the following T5 families available on huggingface.

+* t5 (small, base, large, 11b)
+* google/t5-v1_1 (small, base, large, xl, xxl)
+* google/flan-t5 (small, base, large, xl, xxl)

+### Pre-Requisites

+These commands can be run from any terminal configured for gcloud, or through [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell).

+Start by enabling the required APIs within your GCP project.
+`gcloud services enable container.googleapis.com storage.googleapis.com run.googleapis.com`

 ### Create an Environment file

-&lt;TODO> / This section will need to change after CPT-0.7.0 release \
- \
 An environment variable file containing the configuration for the GKE cluster and the model needs to be created.
 The full specification for the cluster configuration can be found [here](https://github.com/GoogleCloudPlatform/ai-infra-cluster-provisioning#configuration-for-users).
-A sample configuration is available in the repository at [llm-pipeline-examples/src/gke/sample_environment_config.list](https://github.com/GoogleCloudPlatform/llm-pipeline-examples/blob/main/src/gke/cluster_config.list)
+A sample configuration is available in the repository at [llm-pipeline-examples/src/gke/sample_environment_config.yml](https://github.com/GoogleCloudPlatform/llm-pipeline-examples/blob/main/src/gke/cluster_config.yml)

+Using the sample configuration will create a 2 node GKE cluster with a2-megagpu-16g VMs, and 4 nvidia-tesla-a100 GPUs on each node.

-There are also several variables that need to be set for the Model Deployment.
+There are several variables that need to be set for the Model Deployment.

 <table>
   <tr>